tcapelle/bifacial_model_validation/README.md

 # Bifacial Model validation

-This repository is to exchange modelling techniques for bifacial model validation
+This repository is to exchange modelling techniques for bifacial model validation.

 ## Installation